Unveiling Downstream Performance Scaling of LLMs: A Clustering-Based Perspective

 \cref{fig:prediction_experiment_vis} visualizes the performance-compute relationships.
 The COD method does not merely extend the existing scaling trend; instead, it effectively predicts whether growth slowdown will occur subsequently and enables better estimation of the magnitude of curve bending.
-On BBH, while all methods give similar final estimates, end-to-end and loss-intermediate methods fit small model data poorly.
+On the BBH dataset, while End-to-end(exp) and loss-intermediate approaches perform comparably to COD, they show poor fitting on small-model data.
 COD reveals a more complex, better-fitted multi-phase trajectory.
-On MATH and MMLU-pro, where predicting accelerated growth versus plateaus is crucial, the loss-intermediate method underestimates model ceilings, and the end-to-end method exceeds 3\% error.
+On MATH and MMLU-pro, where predicting accelerated growth versus plateaus is crucial, the loss-intermediate method underestimates model ceilings, and two end-to-end methods exceeds 3\% error.
 COD's superior performance stems from its nuanced analysis of difficulty distributions and scaling laws, allowing it to predict growth in challenging sets and capture diminishing returns in saturated sets.

-\labubu{To further validate the generalizability of the COD method, we examine its predictive capabilities across different model scales and for models after continual training.
-In addition to the 70B model, the COD method also demonstrates effectiveness in predicting the capabilities of the medium-size models, with experimental details and corresponding conclusions available in Appendix~\ref{append:12B}.
-Beyond this, the method is further shown to be capable of predicting the performance of LLMs following a continual training phase on high-quality data.
-To validate this, we conducted dedicated experiments and in-depth analyses on continually trained LLMs, with results documented in Appendix~\ref{sec:ppct}.}